garysweaver/irie/README.md

-restful_json v3 for Rails 3.1+
+restful_json
 =====

-Reduces the amount of code that you need to write in your Rails controllers to implement declarative, featureful JSON service controllers for Javascript frameworks like AngularJS.
+Develop declarative, featureful JSON RESTful-ish service controllers to use with modern Javascript MVC frameworks like AngularJS, Ember, etc. with much less code.

-Should work with Rails 3.1+ and Rails 4, but has only been tested regularly in latest Rails 3.2.x.
+Should work with Rails 3.1+ and Rails 4.
 Feel free to submit issues and/or do a pull requests if you run into anything.

 Uses Adam Hawkin's [permitter][permitter] code which uses [strong_parameters][strong_parameters] and encourages use of [active_model_serializers][active_model_serializers].

 ### Installation

-In your Rails 3.1+, < 4.0 app:
+In your Rails app's `Gemfile`, add:

-in `Gemfile`:

-    gem 'restful_json', '>= 3.0.0', :git => 'git://github.com/garysweaver/restful_json.git'
+    gem 'restful_json'

+and:

+    bundle install

 You need to setup [cancan][cancan].
 Here are the basics: